vadimtsushko/objectory/doc/quick_tour.md

     author.name = 'Vadim';
     objectory.save(author);

-For newly created entity object objectory's method `save` generate new id and insert object into MongoDb.
-For existing entity object this method update MongoDB with current state of whole object.
+For newly created persistent object objectory's method `save` generate new id and insert object into MongoDb.
+For existing persistent object this method update MongoDB with current state of whole object.
 Selective updates are not supported for now.
 PersistentObject have helper method `save()` so snipped above may be rewritten to

     var author = new Author();